Lowcountry preparing for St. Patrick’s Day celebrations, parades

 “This parade sort of kicks everything off, it’s traditionally a really big party and a lot of fun,” says Kyle Lahm, Director of the North Charleston Cultural Arts Program.

-The block party and parade providing a chance for some traditional Irish Fare and of course some Irish lager.
+The block party and parade provide a chance for some traditional Irish Fare and of course some Irish lager.

 “Traditionally featuring a lot of great local music and of course celebrating Guinness,” says Lahm.
 “Guinness is at the center of everybody’s menu for the day.”